logstash/cookbook/recipes/rsyslog-agent/index.md

 tags: getting started, rsyslog
 ---

-* Goal: Show how to use rsyslog as a local agent to ship logs to logstash.
+* Goal: Use rsyslog as a local agent to ship logs to logstash.
-* Target audience: Users who, for whatever reason, cannot or will not deploy the logstash agent to some or all servers.
+* Audience: Folks who cannot or will not deploy the logstash agent to some or all servers.

 ## preface: why rsyslog?